-The Ultimate Land Real Estate Resource
+Ultimate Land For Rent Resource

 Land is one of the oldest and simplest forms of rental real estate.
 Renting land can vary in its location and use, such as land in a rural area for agricultural endeavors, or an undeveloped lot in urban areas for storage.
 Overhead of land ownership is often lower than a comparable investment like an apartment building, but constant expenses still remain such as property taxes and maintenance upkeep.
-Below we take a deep dive into everything you need to know about land properties.
+Below we take a deep dive into everything you need to know about land and renting it out.

 Land (Property) Definition